 The Alden B. Dow Center for Creativity & Enterprise has been working hard to enhance our students' experiences and reward their efforts by adding new programming, events and networking opportunities.
 The goal of the center is to hone student skills and help them make valuable business connections.
 The Entrepreneur in Residence program marks one of the highest contributions we have made to the success of our collegiate entrepreneurs.

-Northwood Students Work with Alden B. Dow Center for Creativity & Enterprise to Launch New Businesses
+Supporting Programs offered by the Alden B. Dow Center for Creativity & Enterprise

 Entrepreneur in Residence

-As the Northwood University Entrepreneur in Residence, Scott Robeson offers student entrepreneurs an extraordinary opportunity to benefit from his experience.
-He provides a willing, enthusiastic and open attitude coupled with one-on-one availability to help our students turn their dreams into realities.
+The Entrepreneur in Residence progam offers student entrepreneurs an extraordinary opportunity to benefit from the experiences of a successful entrepreneur.
+The Entrepreneur in Residence provides a willing, enthusiastic and open attitude coupled with one-on-one availability to help our students turn their dreams into realities.

-Students are invited to request one-on-one meetings with Scott Robeson to help develop their business goals and to utilize resources available both on and off campus.
+Students are invited to request one-on-one meetings with the Entrepreneur in Residence to help develop their business goals and to utilize resources available both on and off campus.